Lots has been written about Germany’s housing market and the ever-increasing rents in the major cities.

-So, why not look instead at which are the best value cities in Germany?
+Instead, let’s take a look at which cities in Germany represent the best value?
 Where an average apartment is comparatively cheap to rent when compared to other cities, or even other areas of the same city.

 And we also show how you can calculate whether it makes sense to sacrifice salary expectations, as a result of living costs being proportionally much more affordable elsewhere.

 But I Need To Live Wherever I Find A Job

 Well, yes, of course you do.
 But ask yourself this:

 Are you letting the job choose you, rather than you choosing where you’d like to live and then going about finding a suitable job in that location?